 - What channel is Macy’s Thanksgiving Day Parade on?

 You can conveniently watch Macy’s Thanksgiving Day Parade from home or your hotel.
 Every year since 1948, NBC broadcasts the New Yorker parade live on TV.
-Here is the link to watch Macy’s Thanksgiving Day Parade online (link is currently not working but will be active before the parade).
+Here is the link to watch Macy’s Thanksgiving Day Parade online.

 - Who’s in Macy’s Thanksgiving Day Parade 2019?

-Macy’s Thanksgiving Day Parade lineup for this year has not yet been announced, but we promise to keep you posted!
-You can find more info on Macy’s official website.
+Macy’s Thanksgiving Day Parade lineup for this year has already been announced!
+Performers include the Black Eyed Peas, Chris Young, Ciara, Idina Menzel, Kelly Rowland, Lea Michele, Natasha Bedingfield, TLC, and Ozuna.
+You can find the full list on Macy’s official website.
 The parade is a fun way to see some top celebrities for free.
 Last year’s parade featured renown artists like John Legend, Rita Ora, Ashley Tisdale, Leona Lewis, Pentatonix, Bad Bunny, Barenaked Ladies, and Diana Ross.
-We’re excited to learn about the 2019 lineup!

 Macy’s Thanksgiving Day Parade route 2019